BruhfessorX/cybercraft5e/docs/player-options/races/umbraliths.md

 ---

-## Templates
+## Voidform
-At creation, choose one Umbralith template.
+At creation, choose one Voidform.
 Each grants additional features.
+Genesis traits unlock once a certain number of Corruption points are gained, noted on the ability.

 ---

 ### **Reaper**
 *Harvester of souls.*
 - **Soul Feast:** When a creature you can see dies within 30 feet of you, you may use your reaction to capture its essence, gaining temporary hit points equal to your proficiency bonus + your Constitution modifier.
 - **Spirit Whisper:** You can cast *speak with dead* once per long rest without material components.
+- **Genesis Trait - Soul Rend (Corruption 4+):** When you deal damage to a creature below half its maximum HP, you can choose to siphon part of its essence.
+You regain hit points equal to half your proficiency bonus (rounded up).
+You can use this feature a number of times equal to your proficiency bonus per long rest.

 ---

 ### **Abyssal Sentinel**
 *Guardian of the deep Void.*
 - **Void-Forged Endurance:** You have advantage on saving throws against extreme environmental effects, such as high pressure, vacuum, or magical darkness.
 - **Titan Strength:** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+- **Genesis Trait - Pressure Shield (Corruption 5+):** When you take damage from an attack, you can create a brief pulse of Void density around yourself, reducing that damage by an amount equal to your Constitution modifier.
+You can use this ability a number of times equal to your proficiency bonus per long rest.

 ---

 ### **Echo Revenant**
 *Warriors bound to past echoes.*
 - **Spectral Ally:** Once per long rest, you can summon a spectral echo of a past warrior for 1 minute.
 It fights as an allied creature with AC 14, HP equal to 5 × your proficiency bonus, and deals 1d8 + your proficiency bonus force damage on a hit.
 - **Echoed Skills:** Choose one skill.
 You gain proficiency in that skill, representing inherited knowledge from your echo.
+- **Genesis Trait - Memory Pulse (Corruption 5+):** As a bonus action, you can channel the echo of your past selves.
+For 1 minute, you add your Charisma modifier to all saving throws.
+Once used, you can’t use this feature again until you finish a long rest.

 ---

 ### **Voidforger**
 *Artisans of the infinite dark.*
 - **Voidcraft:** You gain proficiency with smith’s tools.
 - **Infused Arms:** Once per long rest, you can infuse a weapon or piece of armor with Void energy for 1 hour.
 The item becomes magical and deals an extra 1d4 necrotic damage (weapons) or grants +1 AC (armor).
+- **Genesis Trait - Resonant Armament (Corruption 4+):** Your crafted weapons hum with latent Void power.
+Once per turn when you hit with a weapon you created or modified, you can deal an additional 1d4 force damage.
+At level 11, this increases to 1d6.

 ---

 ### **Ebonweaver**
 *Molders of living shadow.*
 - **Shadowmold:** As an action, you can create a simple object or weapon from solid shadow.
 It lasts for 1 minute or until you dismiss it.
 Weapons created this way count as magical for overcoming resistance.
 - **Veil of Night:** Once per long rest, you can cast *darkness* without expending a spell slot.
 You can see through this darkness.
+- **Genesis Trait - Living Shade (Corruption 4+):** You command your shadow as a sentient extension of yourself.
+As a bonus action, you can cause your shadow to move independently up to 15 feet away.
+It can manipulate small objects, open doors, or perform minor tasks.
+Lasts 10 minutes, usable once per long rest.

 ---